 That matters a lot for Philosopher’s Stone.

 Harry’s outward wants keep evolving across the book.
 First he wants escape.
-Then belonging, competence, and answers.
-Then, most of all, protection for the first real home he has ever known.
+Then he wants belonging, competence, and answers.
+Then, most of all, he wants to protect the first real home he has ever known.

 Those wants stack on top of each other.
 They are not random.